tprelog/iocage-homeassistant/README.md

 ---
 ## iocage-jail-homeassistant

- - This scrpit can also be used to create a standard-jail for Home-Assistant + AppDaemon/HA-Dashboard + Configurator
+ - This scrpit can also be used to create a standard-jail for Home-Assistant
+ - Includes option to install App-Daemon/HA-Dashboard and(or) Hass-Configurator

 **Download pkg-list and create a jail using it to install requirements**